dbt

 Me: “😅😅...I know”

 These data models formed the heart of analytics at our organization—powered every single dashboard in our BI tool— and the majority of business users at that time thought we were conducting magic behind the scenes to get the data in the proper state.
-The validation of the work and energy that went into those data models from my colleague who depended on that data was gratifying.
+The validation of the work and energy that went into those data models from my colleagues who depended on that data was gratifying.

-Despite how it may appear, data modeling is not some fantastical process made up of *waves hands airily* magic 🪄.
+Despite how it may appear, data modeling isn't some fantastical process made up of *waves hands airily* magic 🪄.
 Formally, it’s the process data practitioners use to make raw data into meaningful business entities in their data warehouse.
-There’s a whole lot of SQL (and pointedly not magic) involved during the transformation process, and data teams rely on tried and true techniques to create predictable and scalable data models.

 Data modeling shapes raw data into the story of a business, as well as establishes a repeatable process that can help create consistency in a data warehouse: how schemas and tables are structured, models are named, and relationships are constructed.
-At the end of the day, a solid data modeling process will produce a data warehouse that is navigable and intuitive, with data models that represent the needs of the business.
+At the end of the day, a solid data modeling process will produce a data warehouse that's navigable and intuitive, with data models that represent the needs of the business.

-The different data modeling techniques
+Data modeling techniques

 Data modeling…the perfect balance between art and science, chaos and structure, and pain and joy 😂.
 At the end of the day, there are many ways to model your data and get it in a place that’s best suited for your business needs.
 Your downstream use cases, data warehouse, raw source data, and the skills of your data team will all help determine which data modeling approach is most appropriate for your business.